Confederated Tribes of Siletz Indians: Organization and location

 The tribe also owns and runs the Siletz Community Health Clinic.
 A $7.5 million plan is underway to expand the clinic. $2 million of the funding will come from the Federal government's IHS Small Ambulatory Grant funding.
-The clinic is currently 15000 sqft but will grow to 45000 sqft between 2006-2016.
+The clinic is currently 15000 sqft but will grow to 45000 sqft between 2006 and 2016.

 The Siletz Tribal Police department was discontinued, but the tribe now contracts with the nearby Lincoln County Sheriff's Office to provide law enforcement services to the Siletz area.

 The tribe is gradually accumulating additional property into the reservation, as part of its Comprehensive Plan.
 This includes 3851 acre entrusted to the tribe in 2007 by the state and federal governments as part of the New Carissa oil spill settlement, on the condition that the Confederated Tribes will manage it as a marbled murrelet habitat.

-The tribal government is attempting to get its 1850's treaties with the United States recognized by referencing them in the tribe's constitution, and also by mentioning the treaties in a work by Charles Wilkinson, who was hired by the Tribal Council to write a history of the Siletz.
+The tribal government is attempting to get its 1850s treaties with the United States recognized by referencing them in the tribe's constitution, and also by mentioning the treaties in a work by Charles Wilkinson, who was hired by the tribal council to write a history of the Siletz.
 There have also been attempts to retrieve the remains of tribal ancestors from the Smithsonian Institution, and to retrieve various other tribal artifacts distributed throughout the United States of America.

-The current Tribal Council includes Chairman Delores Pigsley, Vice Chairman Bud Lane, Secretary Sharon Edenfield, Treasurer Robert Kentta, Reggie Butler, Sr., Lillie Butler, Loraine Butler, Angela Ramirez and Selene Rilatos.
+The current Tribal Council includes Chairman Delores Pigsley, Vice Chairman Alfred "Bud" Lane III, Secretary Judy Muschamp, Treasurer Robert Kentta, Reggie Butler Jr., Gerald Ben, Loraine Butler, Alfred "Buddy" Lane IV, and Selene Rilatos.

 The tribal government's Public Information Office publishes the monthly Siletz News.